Blueshirts: Fascism debate

 Considerable debate has been held in Irish society across many decades over whether or not it is accurate to describe the Blueshirts as fascists.

 Stanley G. Payne has argued that the Blueshirts "really was never a fascist organization at all".
 Maurice Manning also did not consider them fascists, with their mixture of patriotic conservatism, militia activities and corporatism amounting "to no more than a kind of Celtic Croix-de-Feu", and that ultimately the Blueshirts "had much of the appearance but little enough of the substance of Fascism".
 Historians are divided on the extent to which the Blueshirts took a lead from Mussolini and his many imitators at that time.
 Some of the Blueshirts later went to fight for Francisco Franco in the Spanish Civil War because of his anti-communism.
 They imitated some aspects of the Mussolini movement, such as the coloured-shirt uniform, Roman salute and the March on Rome; however, Historian R. M. Douglas has opined that it is incorrect to portray them as an "Irish manifestation of fascism".

 Mike Cronin, an academic specialising in Irish political and cultural history, also concludes that the Blueshirts "undoubtedly possessed certain fascist traits, but they were not fascists in the German or Italian sense".
-Instead, Cronin suggests the term "Para-fascists" is more appropriate, indicating that while they took on the outward trapping of fascism, they did not commit to the more radical elements.
+Instead, Cronin favoured the term "para-fascists", originally put forward by Roger Griffin in 1991, indicating that while they took on the outward trapping of fascism, they could not commit to the more radical elements - that "whatever fascist views the movement may have held, it was never in a position to implement them" and that "without power, any dreams of an ultra-nationalist single party state which O'Duffy and others may have harboured came to nothing."
 Cronin contends that while certain members of the Blueshirts did hold fascist views, they were effectively "drowned out" by the number of traditionally conservative members, particularly after the merger into Fine Gael.
-Nonetheless, Cronin also notes that the Blueshirts' potential for outright fascism should not be dismissed either.
+Nonetheless, Cronin also notes that the Blueshirts' potential for outright fascism should not be dismissed either, emphasizing that "in the pursuit of power, many fascist movements were prepared to enter into temporary alliances in which their strident fascist beliefs were suppressed."

-Fearghal McGarry of Queen’s University, Belfast, has suggested that while O'Duffy can be thought of as a genuine fascist, despite his role as the leader he was not representative of the bulk of the blueshirt membership, and that the degree to which the Blueshirts should be thought of as fascists has been overemphasised by Irish Republicans in order to reinforce their anti-fascist credentials during the interwar period.
+Fearghal McGarry of Queen's University Belfast, has suggested that while O'Duffy can be thought of as a genuine fascist, despite his role as the leader he was not representative of the bulk of the blueshirt membership, and that the degree to which the Blueshirts should be thought of as fascists has been overemphasised by Irish Republicans in order to reinforce their anti-fascist credentials during the interwar period.
 McGarry has said the danger from the Blueshirts was not that they would turn Ireland into Fascist Italy, but into the Portuguese dictatorship that existed under Salazar at the time.